100 Hour Program | 60 Hour Classroom-with introduction to hands on | 40 Hour Clinical Externship (recommended)

 Education & Certification Information:

-Dental assistants and aides should have or be pursuing a high school diploma or GED.
+Dental assistants and aides should have or be pursuing a diploma or GED.

 In many states, DANB-RHS certification is required to work in dental radiography.